 Categories of Puma Sneakers

 Searching for a particular Puma shoe but don’t know where to start?
 Or, are you struggling to find out which shoe would suit you the best?
 If you answered yes, then try our guide.
 We’ve divided Puma sneakers into three categories: by type, by cut, and by inspiration.

 Puma lifestyle sneakers by type

 This section is divided into two main categories: Sports and Lifestyle.

-- Lifestyle - Puma sneakers under the vast lifestyle section is tailor-made for the fashion-forward.
+Lifestyle - Puma sneakers under the vast lifestyle section are tailor-made for the fashion-forward.
 These Puma sneakers are inspired by athletic footwear but are built more for casual wear instead of performance, although several hold up well when used for sports.
-Puma sneakers also include sport-specific shoes that have made their way to the mainstream market due to their trendy designs.
+Puma sneakers also include sport-specific shoes that have made their way into the mainstream market due to their trendy designs.

-- Running – This category consists of trail, race, neutral, stability, and track spike shoes and apparel.
+Running – This athletic category consists of trail, race, neutral, stability, and track spike shoes and apparel.
 Some of their running models include the Carson Runner and Ignite.

 Puma sneakers can also be divided by shoe cut: low-top, mid-top, and high-top.